nanochess/240pTestSuite_colecovision/Suite_manual.md

 The fully black screen might cause some displays or upscan converters to stop recognizing the signal, which is a common (and undesirable) condition during gameplay.

 TODO: Measure the "ultrablack" color.

+### Test Patterns > Grid

+A grid which borrows its basic pattern from the CPS-2 grid.
+It is used to determine linearity on CRTs, but is presented here in order to align the screen and find out overscan on the display.
+It uses the full resolution of the target console, with a margin of red squares for the corners.

+Consumer CRTs usually don't allow compensating for overscan, and many games don't draw outside the white square borders.
+You can measure how many pixels your display is cropping with the overscan test.

 ### Test Patterns > Sharpness.